alexwlchan/alexwlchan.net/src/_articles/2026/2026-05-11-watch-files-on-macos.md

 ```

 One thing I noticed is that a single operation can sometimes emit multiple filesystem events -- for example, if I save a file in my text editor, that emits two events.
+I'm guessing that's one event to write the contents of the file, one event to update the metadata, but I'm not sure.

 Because I don't need fine-grained resolution of filesystem events, I use a `Set(…)` to de-duplicate events:

 ```swift {"names":{"1":"callback","3":"eventPaths","4":"p"}}